ShawnAhls/mud-and-cogs/README.md

-<h2>My Yummy Dishes</h2>
+<h2>Mud & Cogs</h2>

-The My Yummy Dishes website is database website, where an user can view their recipes and that of other users.
-An user must register or Sign in before they are allowed to add, edit or delete recipes.
+Mud & Cogs is an ecom website where user can view and purchase mountain bike parts for their mountain bike. gister or Sign in before they are allowed to add, edit or delete recipes.
 When adding a recipe the user can, if they want to add an image of the recipe they are adding, but if they don't a default image will appear in its place.

 Please <a href="static/creations/Images/database.pdf">Click Here</a> to see the database schema.